dlealv/officescripts-unit-test-framework/README.md

 - `Logger.LEVEL.INFO`: Errors, warnings, and info
 - `Logger.LEVEL.TRACE`: All messages (most verbose)

-### Error Handling Action
+### Error/Warning Handling Action

 - `Logger.ACTION.CONTINUE`: Log the event, continue script execution
 - `Logger.ACTION.EXIT`: Log the event and throw a `ScriptError`, terminating the script (default)

 > The configuration above only applies for log events sent to the appenders.
-If the level is `Logger.LEVEL.OFF`, no log events will be sent to any appender
+If the level is `Logger.LEVEL.OFF`, no log events will be sent to any appender, and therefore the action configuration doesn't take effect.

 ### Appenders